bjornbaverfjord/Boolean-Optimizer/README.md

 # Boolean-Optimizer
-Superoptimizer for bitwise functions

-This program is an optimizer that can generate optimal code for any bitwise function with up to 4 parameters.
+This program is a superoptimizer for bitwise functions with up to 4 parameters that works by creating a dictionary of the shortest function for each possible truth-table.
+The code to be optimized has its truth-table calculated and the optimal solution is found in the dictionary.

 Only 65536 such functions exists so they can be precomputed and cached, given enough time and an efficient searcher.

 This F# function was not optimised by the F# 3.0 compiler: